 Child Support Administrative Complaint Procedure

-From time to time, parties to a Child Support Enforcement Division (CSED) case may have a question, concern or a complaint concerning the case which is not related to a contested case procedure.
+From time to time, parties to a Child Support Services Division (CSSD) case may have a question, concern or a complaint concerning the case which is not related to a contested case procedure.
 For instance, you may feel you were improperly denied child support service, or an action was not taken on your case as promptly as it should have been.
-The CSED has established a complaint procedure to address these sorts of issues.
+The CSSD has established a complaint procedure to address these sorts of issues.

 Step 1.
-Is this a complaint, concern or question that the CSED has the power to resolve?
+Is this a complaint, concern or question that the CSSD has the power to resolve?

-There are many situations where the circumstances are beyond the direct control of the CSED.
-In those instances, the CSED has no ability to resolve a complaint.
+There are many situations where the circumstances are beyond the direct control of the CSSD.
+In those instances, the CSSD has no ability to resolve a complaint.
 Some of these situations are:

 - the actions or inaction of an out-of-state child support agency;